The following information is provided for reference purposes only and should be used at your own risk!

 Remove covers from lower radiator hose (towels).

-Wipe clean bottom of vanos (towels).
+Wipe clean bottom of Vanos (towels).

-Removal of vanos
+Removal of Vanos

 Remove camshaft chain guide.